iNZightVIT/iNZightTools/cran-comments.md

 ## Downstream dependencies

-There are currently no downstream dependencies for this package.
+I have run R CMD CHECK on downstream dependencies of iNZightTools, and all passed.